S-Gabrie1/NEXTProject/README.md

 # Text Editor with Next.js & MySQL

-This project is somewhat a replica of word or google documents where you can write save and edit your documents using [Tiny editor](https://pages.github.com/](https://www.tiny.cloud/)https://www.tiny.cloud/)
+This project is somewhat a replica of word or google documents where you can write save edit and delete your documents using [Tiny editor](https://pages.github.com/](https://www.tiny.cloud/)https://www.tiny.cloud/)

 # Installation